 The Reach of Fraud Claims Under Title 14

 Fraud in estate matters is not just a moral problem.
 It is a legal one with specific remedies.
-A.R.S.
+Under the Arizona Revised Statutes, A.R.S.
 14-1106 gives anyone injured by fraud a path to appropriate relief against the person who committed it.
-But the statute goes further: it also allows recovery from anyone who benefited from the fraud, whether they knew about it or not.
+The statute goes further: it also allows recovery from anyone who benefited from the fraud, whether they knew about it or not.
 The only exception is a bona fide purchaser.

 If fraud has been perpetrated in connection with any proceeding or in any statement filed under this title or if fraud is used to avoid or circumvent the provisions or purposes of this title, any person injured thereby may obtain appropriate relief against the perpetrator of the fraud or restitution from any person, other than a bona fide purchaser, benefiting from the fraud, whether innocent or not.

-A.R.S. § 14-1106This covers a wide range of misconduct: forged wills, fraudulent statements in probate filings, schemes to evade the purposes of Title 14, and similar actions.
-The statute is intentionally broad in scope.
+A.R.S. § 14-1106This covers a wide range of misconduct.
+It includes fraud or forgery of wills, fraudulent statements in probate filings, undue influence over a vulnerable person, and schemes to evade the purposes of Title 14.
+Arizona courts treat these matters seriously because the personal interests of family members and beneficiaries are at stake.

 Time Limits for Bringing a Claim